 User data retention allows you to set up automatic erasures that need to happen on an ongoing basis for compliance.
 The retention rule can be customised based on your own data retention policy.
 The data retention period in Qualifio is defined by your DPO and can range from 1 week to 2 years.
-Read more on Qualifio's data retention.
+Read more on GDPR – Manage your data retention period.

 Personal data erasures must be approved by a DPO

 When you want to manually erase personal data, you’ll need to go through the following steps: